CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-4--Record-Types-and-Copatterns.lagda.md

 Agda lets us name a constructor for a record type, so that we don't have to use non-descriptive `record` keyword each time.
-This has to be done at the moment the record type is declared, so here is a new version of ``Triple`` where we have done this:
+This has to be done at the moment the record type is declared, so here is a new version of ``Trio`` where we have done this:

 ```
-record Triple' : Type where
+record Trio' : Type where
-  constructor triple'
+  constructor trio'
   field
     one' : ℕ
     two' : Bool
     thr' : ⊤

-open Triple'
+open Trio'
 ```

-The constructor ``triple'`` is now a function that accepts the fields of the ``Triple'`` record one at a time, and gives back a triple.
+The constructor ``trio'`` is now a function that accepts the fields of the ``Trio'`` record one at a time, and gives back a trio.

 ```
-favourite-triple' : Triple'
+favourite-trio' : Trio'
-favourite-triple' = triple' 19 true tt
+favourite-trio' = trio' 19 true tt
 ```